 To facilitate edits and only put up front the most used features, many options were grouped and placed in a window that is not shown by default, but easily accessed if needed.

-To view these other options, just click on the icon in the editor's toolbar.
+To view these other options, just click on the icon in the editor's tool

 For more information, see Description of additional edit options.